Tontonjo/docker/nginx_proxy_manager/fail2ban/readme.md

 ## Preparation
 In order to have a reliable fail2ban configurations some adaptations to your container are needed.
+- If you recreate the container (changes to container settings) you'll have to reinstall fail2ban manually.
+Configurations will be retained if you follow my advices here.
+- I'd suggest you to remove npm from being automatically updated

 Edit your container configuration to set the following:

 - Enable the net_admin capability in your container